Case Study bilaterial pneumonia denial overturned

 PEER-TO-PEER DISCUSSION

 Despite a very quick improvement and discharge the following day, the hospital felt that an inpatient stay was warranted based on the patient’s complex history and condition at presentation.
 A peer-to-peer discussion was requested with the insurance company.
 Discussing the complexity of this patient’s presentation helped overturn the denial.
 The P2P was completed between an AppriseMD physician and the insurance company medical director.
 After a discussion, the insurance medical director agreed with inpatient level of care for this high-risk patient admitted with bilateral pneumonia with evidence of sepsis.
-Although the patient improved and was discharged the next day, inpatient level of care was supported, and the inpatient denial was overturned.
+Although the patient improved and was discharged the next day, inpatient level of care was supported and the inpatient denial was overturned.

 OUTCOME: DENIAL OVERTURNED